StevenMaio/HdsaLib/README.txt

-An example configuration script is in hdsalib/scripts that demonstrates how hdsalib is configured using an existing Trilinos installation.
+Example configuration scripts are in hdsalib/scripts to demonstrates how hdsalib is configured using an existing Trilinos installation, and how MrHyDE is configured to use HdsaLib.